For ecommerce and DTC brands

 Six lines of work, run weekly, owned by us.

 Each block describes the actual work, not a tool we hand over.
-You receive named outcomes on a fixed cadence; we carry the production, the publication relationships, and the platform monitoring.
+You receive named outcomes on a fixed cadence; we carry the production, the retailer relationships, and the platform monitoring.

 01